gatsbyjs/gatsby/docs/contributing/how-to-label-an-issue.md

 ## Why label issues?

 Gatsby is a very active project with many new issues opened each day.
-Labelling issues helps by identifying:
+Labeling issues helps by identifying:

 - good issues for new contributors to work on
 - reported and confirmed bugs